oracle-livelabs/security/database/common/init-start-env/init-start-env-story.md

         Dev: <copy>http://dbsec-lab:8080/hr_dev_pdb2</copy>
         ```

-    **Note**: If all are successful, then your environment is ready.

-3. If you are still unable to get all links above to render successfully, proceed as indicated below to validate the services.
+4. If you are still unable to get all *Enterprise Manager* and all links above to render successfully, proceed as indicated below to validate the services:

     <if type="brown">
     - Open a terminal session with your SSH client on **DBSec-Lab** VM as OS user *oracle*